Open Standard · MIT License · v0.2

 Governance & neutrality

 Open Talent Protocol is vendor-neutral.
 JobGrow and neogene.ai are its initial sponsors, but the spec is designed for broad ecosystem adoption.
 No single company has veto power over the schema.
+The same community is developing the Open Job Protocol as a companion standard for the employer side.

 The project is governed by a maintainer council using lazy consensus.
 See GOVERNANCE.md for the full process, and docs/governance-roadmap.md for the long-term direction (including possible neutral foundation hosting).